symfony/symfony-docs/reference/constraints/Hostname.rst

-    This constraint does not validate that the given TLD value is included in the `list of official top-level domains`_ (because that list is growing continuously and it's hard to keep track of it).
+    This constraint does not validate that the given TLD value is included in the `list of official top-level domains`_ (because that list is growing continuously and it is hard to keep track of it).

 .. _`RFC 2606`: https://tools.ietf.org/html/rfc2606
 .. _`list of official top-level domains`: https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains